skplunkerin/discord_bot-export_server_member_list/README.md

 # README

-Example bot code for getting list of guild members and adding them to a CSV file if the first 4 digits of the user id is found in the `discord_user_discriminators.json` array file.
+Example bot code for getting list of guild role members and adding them to a CSV file.

 ## Project setup: